jasonpacheco/vite-ts-react-starter/README.md

 # vite-ts-react-starter

 A lightweight template to get a [React](https://reactjs.org/) [18](https://github.com/facebook/react/blob/main/CHANGELOG.md#1820-june-14-2022) SPA application powered by [Vite](https://vitejs.dev/) up-and-going.
-It comes ready with [TypeScript](https://www.typescriptlang.org/) and Sass for styling.
+It comes ready with [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/) for styling.
 There's also a minimal, but just opinionated-enough, ESLint and Prettier configuration for a well-linted React/TS project.

 ## Installation